 It’s worth hiring a guide to show you around.
-They charge around 1,000 rupees and can teach you more about the spot’s incredible historical significance.
+They charge around 1,000 LKR and can teach you more about the spot’s incredible historical significance.

-If you are staying in Siiriya all throughout your time in Sri Lanka, then there are 3 key places that you should be sure to make day trips to.
+If you are staying in Sigiriya all throughout your time in Sri Lanka, then there are 3 key places that you should be sure to make day trips to.

 The first in Anuradhapura, which is a wonderful city that is perhaps one of the most historically significant parts of the country.
 In particular, Mihintale.

 It is an ancient capital of Sri Lanka and includes some of the best preserved temples and monuments from ancient Sri Lanka.